-While it can happen any time, dehydration – not having enough fluid in your body – occurs more often when temperatures increase during summer months.
+While it can happen at any time, dehydration – not having enough fluid in your body – occurs more often when temperatures increase during the summer months.
 As much of the nation gets ready to enter its hottest time of the year, the experts at NurseWise, a national multilingual nurse triage and health education provider, are pleased to share information about dehydration and who’s most at risk.

-“Most people don’t realize they are dehydrated until it’s too late,” said Kim Tuck, RN, President and Chief Executive Officer of NurseWise.
+“Most people don’t realize they are dehydrated until it’s too late,” says Kim Tuck, RN, President and Chief Executive Officer of NurseWise.
 “Both our bodies and minds need fluids to properly function.
 When fluid levels become too low, some of the first symptoms you may experience are cramps, dizziness, headache, vomiting or disorientation.
 To stay hydrated, drink plenty of liquids every day, particularly if it’s hot outside.”

 Symptoms of Dehydration in Adults